knowledge-computing/sigspatial-cup-2023/README.md

 ## Image Segmentation Models

 ### Description
 We formulate the problem as a pixel-level binary-class classification problem, where supraglacial lakes should be predicted as 1 and backgrounds as 0.
-We use the provided lake labels to construct a training set of positive samples (containing lakes) and hard negative samples (no lake but having high variability in image color or some detection failures).
+We use the provided lake labels to construct a training set of positive samples (containing lakes), negative samples, and hard negative samples (no lake but having high variability in image color or some detection failures).
 Due to imbalanced positive and negative samples, we use the weighted random sampler to select balanced positive and negative samples in each training batch.
 We fine-tuned two machine learning models for the task: Facebook's [Segment Anything Model (SAM)](https://segment-anything.com/)) and [DeepLabv3+](https://github.com/giovanniguidi/deeplabV3-PyTorch).

 ### Segment Anything Model
 **Directory** `./models/SAM/`
 <!-- - We fine-tuned Facebook's [Segment Anything Model (SAM)](https://segment-anything.com/) on the glacier training data provided to us.  -->

-**Model Weights**
-    - You can download the model weights from [HERE](https://drive.google.com/file/d/1r6O1gCmeIz54xD7BZWTrrDWzo7Vqjedd/view).
+**Model Weights** You can download the model weights from [HERE](https://drive.google.com/file/d/1r6O1gCmeIz54xD7BZWTrrDWzo7Vqjedd/view).

 **Environment Setup**
 - The model is trained with python 3.11 and CUDA 11.3
 - To install the environment, `cd ./models/SAM/` and `pip install -r environment.yml`

 **How to run**

-- To train the model, run `train.py --epoch [NUM_EPOCH] --batch [NUM_BATCH]`
+- To train the model, run `train.py --epoch [NUM_EPOCH] --batch [NUM_BATCH] --img_dir [IMAGE_PATH]`
     - NUM_EPOCH: The maximum number of training epoches
     - NUM_BATCH: Batch size
+    - IMAGE_PATH: the root directory of image and mask folder
-- To test the model, run `test.py --region [REGION_NAME] --epoch [BEST_EPOCH]`
+- To test the model, run `test.py --region [REGION_NAME] --epoch [BEST_EPOCH] --img_dir [IMAGE_PATH]`
-    - Example
     - REGION_NAME: The region name to generate segmentation masks
     - BEST_EPOCH: The model from the (best) epoch from the training
+    - IMAGE_PATH: the root directory of image and mask folder
 - To inference given images, run `python main.py -c configs/config.yml --predict --filefolder IMAGES_DIR_PATH`<br><br>